danielTeniente/offline_chatbot_teacher/readme.md

 Chatbot Panel: interact with the model, select roles, and send messages.

 PDF Panel: select a directory with PDFs, preview, and process them with OCR.

+## Launch the application CLI
+This is a simple command-line to use all the features of the app. python -m cli.main

+📚 LLM‑Powered Book Assistant CLI
+A small command‑line interface that lets you:

+* Chat with a large language model (LLM).
+* Generate chunks & embeddings from a PDF book (necessary for the next steps).
+* Sumarise the book using the generated chunks.
+* Ask questions about a processed book (Q&A).

 ## 🧾 OCR Setup (Tesseract)